Metuchen Dance Centre

 Their work, both on stage and off, has been challenging, exploratory and has given them all a true sense of professionalism.
 Each month, the dancers work with a different choreographer who sets an original or re-imagined work on them.
 By working with various professionals, each dancer takes away something unique from each artist and has the opportunity to apply it in their weekly dance training.
 Aside from their weekend rehearsals, the entire company meets every week for their company ballet class, where they train alongside one another and continue growing and learning from each other.
 Over the years, our Dance Reflections dancers have always formed a very special bond that has proven to truly last a lifetime.

-Today we are pleased to present you the work from the past twelve months, seventeen choreographers and nineteen dedicated dancers.
+Today we are pleased to present you the work from the past twelve months, eighteen choreographers and twenty-two dedicated dancers.
 Throughout the course of this year, our dancers were encouraged to master new techniques, learn from new artists and explore different styles: enthusiastically culminating in this wonderful performance today.

 With love and profound gratitude,